-- BMC staff prepared an Executive Summary in Spanish for the following key documents: long-range transportation plan (draft and final), short-range transportation program (final), Public Participation Plan, Limited English Proficiency Plan, Title VI Policy and Complaint Form, and the "About the BRTB" brochure. - the BRTB will provide limited oral language services to Spanish-speaking LEP individuals. - BMC staff will review the data on which this plan is based at least every four years. - as a recipient of federal financial assistance, the BRTB has adopted a Title VI complaint procedure.
+- BMC staff prepared an Executive Summary in Spanish for the long-range transportation plan, Resilience 2050 and translated in full: the 2022 Public Participation Plan, the 2023 Limited English Proficiency Plan, Title VI Policy and Complaint Form, and the "About the BRTB" brochure. - the BRTB will provide limited oral language services to Spanish-speaking LEP individuals. - BMC staff will review the data on which this plan is based at least every four years. - as a recipient of federal financial assistance, the BRTB has adopted a Title VI complaint procedure.

-In May 2019, the BRTB approved the 2019 Limited English Proficiency Plan for the Baltimore region (Resolution #19-23).
+In June 2023, the BRTB approved an updated Limited English Proficiency Plan for the Baltimore region (Resolution #23-23).